Cowden family murders: September 1, 1974

 On September 1, 1974, Richard Cowden and his son, David, arrived at the Copper General Store at approximately 9:00 am, where Richard purchased milk.
-The two then departed the store on foot, heading toward their campsite.
+The two left the store on foot, heading towards their campsite.
 This was the last sighting of any of the Cowden family.

 Later that evening, Belinda's mother, who lived less than 1 mi from the campground, was expecting the family to come over for dinner on their way home.
 When they failed to arrive, she went to their campsite near the creek, but found nobody there; the family's belongings, however, were all present: A plastic dishpan full of cold water lay on the ground, while the keys to the family's truck as well as Belinda's purse were in plain sight on a picnic table.
 A diaper bag as well as the camp stove, fully assembled, were also in plain view, and the carton of milk Richard had purchased earlier that morning sat on the table, half-full.